caden-cardell/DigitalSignal/README.md

 print(x)  # DigitalSignal(1 [2] 3, 4)

 # x[-1] is x[n] when n=-1.
-# NOTE: Not to be confused with x(-1) which is a time shift operator that is equivalent to x[n-1]!!
+# NOTE: Not to be confused with x(-1) which is a time-shift operator that is equivalent to x[n-1]!!
 print(x[-100])  # 0
 ...
 print(x[-3])    # 0